stacks-network/stacks/docs/namespaces.md

   </tbody>
 </table>

-For help creating your own namespace, reach out to other Blockstack members in [the Blockstack Forum](http://forum.blockstack.org) or [the Blockstack Slack group](http://chat.blockstack.org).
+For help creating your own namespace, reach out to other Blockstack members in [the Blockstack Slack group](http://chat.blockstack.org).